What Kind of Training Would Suit You Best?

-In response to demand, I will be delivering another legal project management training course which is open to individual subscription.
+I also regularly deliver 3 day legal project management training courses which are open to individual subscription.

-The purpose of the course is to show how project management techniques can be best applied in the context of legal service delivery.
+The purpose of the courses is to show how project management techniques can be best applied in the context of legal service delivery.

 Competency Based Training

 The Solicitors Regulation Authority now expects all solicitors practicing in England and Wales to demonstrate competence in core project management skills (see Section D of the SRA’s Competence Statement for Solicitors).